 - Blend garlic, ginger, green chilies, cooking oil, lemon juice, and 2 tablespoons of water together in a blender until smooth.

 - Transfer the paste to a bowl.
-Add in yogurt, Kashmiri chili powder, ground cumin, ground coriander, salt, garam masala powder and cayenne pepper.
+Add in yogurt, Kashmiri chili powder, cumin powder, coriander powder, salt, garam masala powder and cayenne pepper.
 Mix until well combined.

 - Pat the fish fillets dry with paper towels and cut each into halves or thirds, depending on their size.
-Coat them all evenly with the prepared spice paste.
-Set the oven to 400°F (200°C), with the oven rack positioned in the center, and let the fish marinate while the oven preheats.
+Coat them all evenly with the prepared marinade.
+Set the oven to 400°F (200°C).
+Put one rack in the middle of the oven.
+Put the second rack 6 to 8 inches below the top heating element for broiling.
+Let the fish marinate while the oven preheats.

-- Arrange the tilapia in a single layer in a baking dish/sheet.
+- Arrange the tilapia in a single layer in a baking dish.
 Don't overcrowd.
-Bake uncovered for 8 minutes.
-No need to flip the pieces mid-baking.
+Place it on the middle rack and bake uncovered for 8 minutes.
+No need to flip the fish while it cooks.

-- Carefully move the fish to a higher rack (I use the second-from-top rack).
-Set your oven's broiler to 'high' and broil the fish for 6 to 10 minutes or until it gets nicely charred.
+- Carefully move the fish to the higher rack.
+Set your oven's broiler to 'high' and broil the fish for 4 to 7 minutes or until it gets nicely charred.
 Don't leave it unattended.
 You want the surface charred, not burnt, so keep an eye.
-Rotate the baking dish/sheet halfway through for even browning.
+Rotate the baking dish halfway through for even browning.
 Broiling time may vary depending on your oven type.

 - To serve, squeeze some fresh lemon juice on top and sprinkle chopped cilantro.
-Enjoy with rice, naan or veggies/salad of your choice.
-If you try this recipe, I'd love to hear how it turned out in your kitchen.
-Leave your rating and comment below.
+Enjoy with rice, naan, veggies or salad of your choice.

 Comments